Procedural Fairness in Multi-Agent Bandits: Introduction

 Yet existing approaches in multi-agent learning overwhelmingly reduce fairness to outcomes such as utilitarianism, Nash welfare, or inequality.
 While they capture important values, they impose fairness as an external criterion rather than letting it arise from the agents themselves.
 What is missing in the literature is a framework that gives agents themselves an equal share of decision-making power.
 Inspired by Rawls' notion of \emph{pure procedural justice} \cite{41832fbd-4a82-3c18-ae99-e02c0f77c64f}, we formalize procedural fairness in MA-MABs, a framework where each action (pulling an arm) produces potentially different rewards for each agent, sampled from potentially different distributions.
 This framework naturally captures both the allocation of benefits and the distribution of decision-making power in a simple and easy-to-understand way.

-To situate procedural fairness, we compare it, both theoretically and empirically, with two other notions of fairness in multi-agent systems: \emph{equality fairness}, where outcomes are distributed so that agents receive as equal outcomes as possible, and \emph{utilitarian fairness}: decisions maximize aggregate welfare, prioritizing total benefit.
+To situate procedural fairness, we compare it against two outcome-based objectives: \emph{inequality minimization}, where outcomes are distributed so that agents receive outcomes that are as equal as possible, and \emph{utilitarianism}, which maximizes aggregate welfare.
+We also benchmark against other fairness objectives, such as egalitarian welfare, Nash welfare, and generalized Gini welfare, which balance these concerns in different ways.

 Our central claim is that procedural fairness deserves recognition alongside traditional notions of fairness like Nash welfare, inequality, and utilitarianism, not as an alternative, but as a principle of legitimacy.
-We now outline our main contributions:
+Our technical contributions include:

-\begin{itemize} \item We define procedural fairness formally in MA-MABs, and compare it to utilitarian, equality fairness, and Nash welfare. \item We prove impossibility results: fairness notions are fundamentally incompatible, showing that fairness requires normative choices. \item We design algorithms for learning fair policies with sublinear regret guarantees. \item We show that procedurally fair policies lie in the core, ensuring stability against coalitional deviation. \item We empirically evaluate our methods across a variety of settings, and show that procedural fairness balances efficiency and equality while preserving legitimacy. \end{itemize}
+\begin{itemize} \item A formal definition of procedural fairness for MA-MABs. \item Impossibility results showing procedural fairness and outcome-based fairness are fundamentally incompatible, implying that fairness requires normative choices. \item An algorithm for learning a procedurally fair policy with sublinear regret guarantees.